temp3rr0r/Ozone-Narx-DNN/README.md

 #### Konstantinos Theodorakos
 *KU Leuven*
-*PhD Researcher in Data Science and Artificial Intelligence*
+*PhD Researcher in Data Science*
 *Faculty of Engineering Science*
-*Departments of Computer Science & Electrical Engineering, ESAT-STADIUS*
-*Kasteelpark Arenberg 10*
+*Departments of Electrical Engineering, ESAT-STADIUS & Computer Science* *Kasteelpark Arenberg 10*
 *Leuven (Heverlee), Belgium*
-*Email: madks@hotmail.com*
+*Emails: madks@hotmail.com Konstantinos.Theodorakos@esat.kuleuven.be*

 ## How to cite Island Transpeciation
 Authors of scientific papers including methods/techniques inspired by Island Transpeciation are encouraged to cite this work as follows: